Tampon tax: Scotland

 In July 2017, a pilot programme began in Scotland to have free sanitary products available at schools and food banks for women who cannot afford them.
 The pilot scheme was launched for six months in Aberdeen, with £42,500 of funding from the devolved Scottish Government in order to address the growing scandal of "period poverty".
-It was believed 1,000 girls would benefit from the scheme, as there were reports of teenage girls using tissues, toilet roll, torn T-shirts, and even newspaper as makeshift sanitary products, with some girls even skipping school altogether.
+It was believed that 1,000 girls would benefit from the scheme, as there were reports of teenage girls using tissues, toilet rolls, torn T-shirts, and even newspapers as makeshift sanitary products, with some girls even skipping school altogether.
 It was decided to launch the scheme to improve attainment and school attendance, as well as improve confidence amongst teenage girls during their period; Scotland is believed to be the first country in the world to give out free sanitary products as part of a government-sponsored initiative.
 Further to this half-year pilot programme, Scotland's opposition Labour Party stated their intention to introduce a bill to make this permanent.

-A study by the WHO and UNICEF showed that one out of five women in Scotland have been forced to improvise with items including toilet paper and old clothes due to the high cost of commercial products.
+A study by the WHO and UNICEF showed that one out of five women in Scotland have been forced to improvise with items, including toilet paper and old clothes, because of the high cost of commercial products.

 The Scottish government in 2019 began providing free sanitary products for poorer students at schools, with hopes that this would be rolled out across the entire nation.

 A bill to make period products available for free to everyone who needs them received preliminary approval in the Scottish Parliament in February 2020 and Members for the Scottish Parliament (MSPs) approved The Period Products (Free Provision) (Scotland) Act on Tuesday 24 November 2020.
 Local authorities in Scotland now have a legal duty to ensure that tampons and sanitary pads are available freely to "anyone who needs them".
 The bill was introduced by Labour MSP Monica Lennon who began campaigning to end period poverty in 2016.
 She stated that "Periods don't stop for pandemics and the work to improve access to essential tampons, pads and reusables has never been more important".
 The measure requires the provision of free period products in schools, colleges, and universities, as well as football clubs, restaurants, pubs, and public concert halls.

 The act will impose a legal duty on the local authorities to make period products available free of cost.
 With this act Scotland became the first country in the world to provide universal access to free period products.